Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

-Finally, we note that the present assignment of A-phase is tentative and it may be further subdivided into the low-$S_{\rm M}$ and high-$S_{\rm M}$ phases, as implied from the magnetoentropic signatures [Fig.~\ref{Fig6}(c)].
-If this is the case, the emergence of a multiple-$q$ state with a superposition of multiple spin modulations, such as a skyrmion lattice (SkL), is possible in the high-temperature side of A-phase.
+Finally, we note that the present assignment of {\it A} phase is tentative and it may be further subdivided into the low-$S_{\rm M}$ and high-$S_{\rm M}$ phases [Fig.~\ref{Fig6}(c)], as mentioned in Sec.~\ref{Sec3_5}.
+If this is the case, the emergence of a multiple-$q$ state with a superposition of multiple spin modulations, such as a skyrmion lattice (SkL), is possible in the high-temperature side of {\it A} phase.
 The SkL phase has been so far found in a number of materials with a noncentrosymmetric crystal lattice, i.e., MnSi and Cu$_{2}$OSeO$_{3}$ \cite{2009_Muh, 2012_Sek, 2021_Tok}.
 There, the spin helix is induced by the competition between the FM exchange and DM interactions, and the triple-$q$ state is stabilized relative to the corresponding single-$q$ state by thermal fluctuations.
-Indeed, the high-$S_{\rm M}$ nature of the SkL phase has been experimentally demonstrated by analyzing the magnetization data based on the magnetocaloric relation Eq.~(\ref{Fig1}) \cite{2018_Boc}.
-Accordingly, the SkL phase usually appears in a closed $H$--$T$ regime (often called ``A-phase pocket'').
-There also exist theoretical predictions on the realization of thermal fluctuation-driven multiple-$q$ states caused by the magnetic frustration, such as SkL (triple-$q$) in the $J_{1}$-$J_{3}$ model on the triangular lattice \cite{2012_Oku} and the meron/antimeron-like lattice (double-$q$) in the $J_{1}$-$J_{2}$ model on the honeycomb lattice \cite{2019_Shi_PRL, 2019_Shi_PRB}.
-The proposed $H$--$T$ phase diagrams are rather complicated, similar to those of the DM-induced skyrmion hosts accommodating the A-phase pocket.
+Indeed, the high-$S_{\rm M}$ nature of the SkL phase has been experimentally demonstrated by analyzing the magnetization data based on the magnetocaloric relation (\ref{Fig1}) \cite{2018_Boc}.
+Accordingly, the SkL phase usually appears in a closed $H$-$T$ regime (often called an ``{\it A}-phase pocket'').
+There also exist theoretical predictions on the realization of thermal fluctuation-driven multiple-$q$ states caused by the magnetic frustration, such as SkL (triple-$q$) in the $J_{1}$--$J_{3}$ model on the triangular lattice \cite{2012_Oku} and the meron/antimeron-like lattice (double-$q$) in the $J_{1}$--$J_{2}$ model on the honeycomb lattice \cite{2019_Shi_PRL, 2019_Shi_PRB}.
+The proposed $H$-$T$ phase diagrams are rather complicated, similar to those of the DM-induced skyrmion hosts accommodating the {\it A}-phase pocket.
 Although several compounds such as NiGa$_{2}$S$_{4}$ \cite{2005_Nak} and Bi$_{3}$Mn$_{4}$O$_{12}$(NO$_{3}$) \cite{2009_Smi} have been raised as candidates for realizing these predictions, the requirement of high-field experiments has challenged their verifications.
-Only recently, MnSc$_{2}$S$_{4}$, characterized by the $J_{1}$-$J_{2}$-$J_{3}$ model on the centrosymmetric diamond lattice, was found to exhibit a fractional antiferromagnetic SkL, which seems to be attributed to the anisotropic exchange couplings as well as the magnetic frustration and is stabilized even at zero temperature \cite{2020_Gao}.
-Furthermore, it has been theoretically proposed that the $J$-$J'$-$J_{3}$ model on the breathing pyrochlore lattice can host a quadrupole-$q$ hedgehog-lattice spin texture at zero field \cite{2021_Aoy_HG}.
-In light of these backgrounds, it would be an intriguing subject whether or not the multiple-$q$ state is realized within A-phase of CuInCr$_{4}$S$_{8}$.
+Only recently, MnSc$_{2}$S$_{4}$, characterized by the $J_{1}$--$J_{2}$--$J_{3}$ model on the centrosymmetric diamond lattice, was found to exhibit a fractional antiferromagnetic SkL, which seems to be attributed to the anisotropic exchange couplings as well as the magnetic frustration and is stabilized even at zero temperature \cite{2020_Gao}.
+Furthermore, it has been theoretically proposed that the $J$--$J'$--$J_{3}$ model on the breathing pyrochlore lattice can host a quadrupole-$q$ hedgehog-lattice spin texture at zero field \cite{2021_Aoy_HG, 2022_Aoy_HG}.
+In light of these backgrounds, it would be an intriguing subject whether or not the multiple-$q$ state is realized within {\it A} phase of CuInCr$_{4}$S$_{8}$.
 It is necessary to perform NMR or neutron scattering experiments on single crystals, which are left for future work.
 Further theoretical investigations are also desired to verify the proposed scenario.